joelchrono12/joelchrono12.ml/_posts/2025-08-07-webrings-clubs-and-blogrolls-im-part-of.md

 ## Webrings

-These are fun, I a series of websites that link to each other, until they form a ring!
+These are fun, webrings are a series of websites that link to each other, until they form a ring! (check the footer on this site).
 Say hi to my neighbors.

 - [Polyring Club](https://polyring.club): A ring for polymaths, and almost everyone.
 - [Fediring](https://fediring.net): Are you in the fediverse?
 You can be here too.